GerardWassink/gawutils/README.md

 - looks for upper case letters
 - converts those to lower case
 - writes everything thru to stdout

+## utils
+The programs in this category are various utilities

 ### cat
 cat is a concatenation utility